 If you like to dictate the arrangement of your early flowering annuals and biennials, such as cow parsley, foxgloves and wild carrot, collect seed from now.
 Keep the seed somewhere dry in a paper bag or envelope to keep them from sucumbing to mold.
 You can sow these seed in the spaces where you want them, or spread them throughout the garden, a little later this year when the rains return.

 Turn your mind to next year.
 I know it seems a bit crazy to be suggesting this now with barely half the current year gone, but bear with me.
-Lockdown rules have given people an opportunity to appreciate outdoor landscapes, wildlife and their own garden like never before.
+The pandemic has given people an opportunity to appreciate outdoor landscapes, wildlife and their own garden like never before.
 Perhaps now more than ever people are starting to realise the need for a space, however large or small, to be still and switch off.
 Many have discovered the meditative power of getting your hands in the soil, or just plucking a few weeds, or the gratification of improving a space.

 Many trees and shrubs, either as part of their natural habit, or as a reaction to pruning early in the year will sprout growths from the base.
 Limes, lilacs, apples, and cherries all seem quite susceptible.
 Prune, or better still, tear these growths from the base to maintain the shape of the plant and prevent over vigorous basal growth from taking over.